Post by Will - Ascension Parish on Sept 24, 2018 8:02:43 GMT -6

 I've had a 5 in 1 for a couple years now and back in May the rain gauge stopped working.
 I've taken it apart, cleaned it out (which by the way, there wasn't any cobwebs, insects, or anything in it) and it still doesn't work.
 I've tried re calibrating it with no luck.
 There are no loose connections that I can see, either.
 Is this a common issue with them?
 I'm looking to purchase the new Atlas within a few months but until then I would really like to be able to fix the 5 in 1's rain gauge so I don't have to rely on two systems (I ended up buying a separate rain gauge when it stopped working).

-I AM NOT A PROFESSIONAL - ALL OF MY POSTS ARE BASED ON MY OPINIONS ONLY.
+ALL OF MY POSTS ARE BASED ON MY OPINIONS ONLY.

 SKYSUMMIT President | Director of OperationsAdministrator